riadath/Java-Unit-Testing-Automated-/README.md

 - When refering to `MainTest.jav` I am referring to the file that contains the unit tests for the Java files.
 - When refering to `Main.java` I am referring to the file that contains the main code that is being tested.

-## Importatn Notes
+## Importatn Notes and Work
 - Ensure `MainTest.java` is the only test file in the directory, and it **must** be named exactly `MainTest.java` for the script to work correctly.
 This file is assumed to contain the necessary unit tests for all Java files.

 - All other Java files can have arbitrary names and can be located anywhere within the directory or its subdirectories; they will be processed and renamed automatically.

+- The Main.java and MainTest.java file should be self contained and should not import any other classes from other files .If you do need to use a class from your main code in the `MainTest.java` you can declare them as `public static class` and access them directly through the `Main` class.
+For example, if the `MainTest.java` class needs to use a class defined in `Main.java` you can declare the class in `Main.java` as `public static class ClassName` and access it in `MainTest.java` as `Main.ClassName`.

+- I would recommend you wrap the entire `Main.java` code int a public class called `Main` and define all the classes/methods you need as static classes/methods.
+This will allow you to access them directly from the `MainTest.java` file.

 - If you encounter permission issues on Linux/Mac, make the script executable using:
   ```bash
   chmod +x script.sh
   ```

-- The Main.java and MainTest.java file should be self contained and should not import any other classes from other files.
-This is to ensure that the script works correctly.If you do need to use a class from your main code in the MainTest.java you can declare them as public static class and access them directly through the `Main` class.
-For example, if the `MainTest.java` class needs to use a class defined in `Main.java` you can declare the class in `Main.java` as `public static class ClassName` and access it in `MainTest.java` as `Main.ClassName`.

 ## Requirements
 Before running the scripts, ensure the following dependencies are installed: